BCAPATHSHALA/BCAPATHSHALA/README.md

 - 👋 Hi, I’m Manoj Kumar
 - 👀 I’m interested in teaching and problem solving
-- 🌱 I’m currently learning DSA using JAVA
+- 🌱 I’m currently learning DSA using JAVA and CPP
-- 📫 How to reach me = Linkedin
+- 📫 How to reach me → Linkedin

 <!---
 BCAPATHSHALA/BCAPATHSHALA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.